Welcome

 Welcome.

-Her story was just one of many of heroism in the war, but her connection to Australia, and the fact that she should never have been in Greece at all, makes her story even more intruiging.
+Olga’s story was just one of many of heroism in the war, but her connection to Australia, and the fact that she should never have been in Greece at all, makes her story even more intruiging.

 You see, up until 1936, Olga Stambolis was a Sydney mother and wife.
 A family tragedy ends the marriage and she disappears from the family shop in Ultimo in the middle of the night.
 She is next heard from in Athens working for the Greek underground.
 Her skills as an actress and her ability to speak six languages attracts the British foreign office, and for the rest of the war she turns into a valuable member of the Greek resistance.
+Until the day she was caught.

 Available on iTunes: In English and in Greek.
 Search for Phil Kafcaloudes and it will bring up both.